What to pack for Barcelona in September

 Bottoms – jeans, linen pants, shorts

-Wearing shorts are fine as long as they don’t scream beachwear.
+Wearing shorts is fine as long as they don’t scream beachwear.
 Just avoid wearing it when you are planning to visit Sagrada Familia or any other place of worship.

 For men: Dark jeans, semi-formal pants, shorts